Microsoft releases version 2.0 of its deep learning toolkit

 The Cognitive Toolkit is used extensively within Microsoft already.
 Some groups inside the company also use other toolkits, though, as Huang freely admitted.
 “There is no one toolkit that is great at everything,” Huang said.
 “We want to help the AI community.
 We are not saying that the Microsoft Cognitive Toolkit is the solution for everything.”

 Like Google, Facebook and others, Microsoft would of course love for the machine learning ecosystem to build more of its solutions around its toolkit.
 To do that, it needs to increase its mind share among developers, though.
-Unsurprisingly, Microsoft is stressing the fact that the Cognitive Toolkit is a battle tested system that it uses to power most of its internal AI systems, including Cortana, and that it can train models faster than most of its competitors.
+Unsurprisingly, Microsoft is stressing the fact that the Cognitive Toolkit is a battle-tested system that it uses to power most of its internal AI systems, including Cortana, and that it can train models faster than most of its competitors.

-Looking ahead Huang noted that it’s hard to say what features will arrive in version 3.0.
+Looking ahead, Huang noted that it’s hard to say what features will arrive in version 3.0.
 “AI and deep learning is a field that moves so fast, the best thing we can do is to continuously adapt and iterate and improve,” he told me.
 “We are absolutely aware of the challenges to support this massive and amazing AI community.”
 One feature he definitely wants to keep, though, is the Cognitive Toolkit’s performance leadership.Featured Image: Bloomberg/Getty Images

 0